 Along with cosmic radiation from the atmosphere, airplanes have the added complexity of electromagnetic fields (EMFs) bouncing around inside the fuselage.

 These EMFs exist in things like communications equipment, cockpit computers, and electrical sensors— plus, in many places nowadays, WiFi networks.
 The EMF exposure to passengers is amplified by the metallic structure of the plane, which traps and therefore intensifies the fields.

 How to Combat Airplane Radiation

 Between cosmic radiation and human-made electromagnetic fields from modern technology in airplanes, the vessels pose a significant radiation risk—especially for those who have existing health issues, have a high cancer risk, are pregnant, or are frequent travelers.

 However, radiation levels on a flight aren’t so high that you’d have to forgo airplane travel altogether.
 Just be aware that the more you fly, the greater your risk.
 And the risk can warrant taking a few precautions like using an EMF shielding product.

-Conductive materials-based EMF shielding products (like the ones SYB makes and sells) are good at protecting you from the radiation that you face when flying.
-Here’s a list of some of our products that you can use for this purpose.
+Conductive materials-based EMF shielding products (like the ones SYB makes and sells) are good at protecting you from the radiation you face when flying.
+Here’s a list of some of our products you can use for this purpose.